aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/deploy.rst

 Create ssl certificate for DSN
 ''''''''''''''''''''''''''''''
+This is needed if you installed letsencrypt from the required packages.

 -  Assumes you have a DNS linked to the external IP of the ingress controller